- Product: Timberline O2 Wrench

 The lanyard also looks good – it’s sturdy and could actually be seen as a 6th feature.

 The carry case looks poor, and is a concern immediately after opening the packaging.
 Let’s have a look at the features in more detail.

 This is very reasonable for a keyring tool, and decently sharp out of the box.
 It doesn’t fold away, but it’s more than capable of opening boxes and small cutting tasks.
 It’s one of the better knife edges on a mini-tool.

 This is a curved blade on the bottom edge of the tool.
 It’s also sharp out of the box, and is definitely able to cut effectively.
 Thumbs up for this one too!

 This is a fairly standard flat edge at the end of the tool.
 It’s serviceable enough, and there’s enough room to grip the ‘handle’ of the wrench to get some leverage.
 Nothing unexpected, but it’s good enough.

 We’re not sure if this more common with our friends over in the USA, but we’ve never had a situation where we needed an oxygen wrench.
 The one here is certainly sturdy enough, but hopefully you don’t need too much force to wrench open your oxygen, because your fingers are likely to linger dangerously near the blade if you do.
 This feature is OK.

 It’s a good bottle opener.
 It opens bottles.
 We have nothing more to add.

-The case is out biggest bugbear with the O2 wrench, for two reasons:
+The case is our biggest bugbear with the O2 wrench, for three reasons:

 - It’s essential, given the design of the tool